Maiqq/GolfApplication/GambitChallenge/README.md

 In the ScreenShot folder of the project you can find both pictures and a video of the app running as well as pictures of some code.

 The Parser class is actually pretty much the same as my last years contribution to this challenge.
 However that was written in c# in this is in Kotlin.
-I also made some changes to the code for certain manual values which where incorrect.
+I also made some changes to the code for certain manual values which were incorrect.
 As i don't have the correct parsed values cheatsheet i can't be 100% sure all values are correct but at least the ones from the instructions are on point.

 It was fun to tackle this challenge again this year with a little more tools in my aresenal.